 Building Science Includes Pricing

 Contractors generally price in one of two ways—fixed pricing and cost-plus pricing.
 Bluestone uses cost-plus, for it’s transparency.

-Given a complete set of plans, Bluestone can offer a fairly accurate estimate, but what the client ultimately pays is exactly what the house costs, plus the cost of the human labor involved.
+Given a complete set of plans, Bluestone can offer a very accurate estimate, but what the client ultimately pays is exactly what the house costs, plus the cost of the human labor involved.